 Presentations

-Presentations should be 10 mins long to allow 5 mins for questions.
+Presentations should be 10 minutes long to allow 5 minutes for questions.
 A good rule of thumb is to match the number of slides to the number of minutes your talk is scheduled for (i.e. 10 slides total).
-You are allowed to use powerpoint or any other presentation software.
-Please email [email protected] a final draft of your presentation no later than Tuesday, May 13th.
+You are allowed to use PowerPoint or any other presentation software.

 For help developing your presentation, see: